Pragna1234/shell-script/readme.md

+Shell Script
 steps:

+Create repo in Github
-create a repo in git hub
+Clone repo in local laptop
-Create a repo in github into  local computer open gitbash and (cd / to that repo) clone the github repo link,it clone the repo to the local laptop you can now open the vs studio ---open new folder and navigate to the folder where repo is there, this will get the repo from the local laptop to vs code. start developing code add files to temp area commit changes puch  the change sto github
+Start developing
+Add the files to temp area
+git add <file-name>
+Commit the changes
+git commit -m "why-you-commited"
+Push the changes to GitHub/Central repo git push -u origin main naming convention: use small case with Hyphons(-).
+No spaces

+For convenience we use this all in one sentence, we frequently use these commands. git add . ; git commit -m "some-message"; git push -u origin main